 The University Library has been building up its collections since the foundation of Lund University in 1666.
-Today they cover more than 130 kilometres of shelf space, spanning more than two thousand years and every possible subject.
+Today they cover over 130 kilometres of shelf space, spanning over two thousand years and every possible subject.

-Did you know that the University Library receives a legal deposit copy of every item published in Sweden?
-This is why our collections expand by more than 2 meters every day: books, daily newspapers, scholarly journals, advertisements, school directories, postcards, advent calendars, cycling maps and bus timetables.
+Do you know that the University Library receives a legal deposit copy of every item published in Sweden?
+That is why our collections expand by more than two metres every day: books, daily newspapers, scholarly journals, advertisements, school directories, postcards, advent calendars, cycling maps, and bus timetables.

 The University Library is one of Sweden’s largest and oldest research libraries, with special collections spanning more than two thousand years.
-The library has more than 4 kilometres of shelving dedicated to manuscripts and archive documents, thousands of old printed books from the mid-1400s to the end of the 1700s, as well as image collections which contain more than one million photographs and graphic documents.
+The library has more than four kilometres of shelving dedicated to manuscripts and archive documents, thousands of old printed books from the mid-1400s to the end of the 1700s, and image collections that contain more than one million photographs and graphic documents.

-For the past decade, Lund University Library has worked actively on the digitisation of much-requested material, to make it directly accessible online.
-Currently more than 50 000 photographs, 3000 manuscripts and rare books, as well as thousands of old maps are freely available online.
+For the past decade, Lund University Library has worked actively on digitising much-requested material to make it directly accessible online.
+Currently, more than 50 000 photographs, 3 000 manuscripts, rare books, and thousands of old maps are freely available online.

-The University Library’s special collections, however, are too extensive ever to be digitized in their entirety, but anyone can order material for study in the library’s Special Collections Reading Room.
-The University Library’s special collections are not only meant for the University’s researchers, but for all those interested in our cultural heritage.
+The University Library’s special collections are too extensive to be entirely digitised, but anyone can order material for study in the library’s Special Collections Reading Room.
+The University Library’s special collections are for all interested in our cultural heritage, not only for the University’s researchers.